knpuniversity/oo/knpu/episode2/service-classes.md

 how different strengths affect each other and ultimately returns the result of that work.

-And we're all familiar with creating functions that do work like this.
+And we're all familiar with creating functions like this.
 And here's the secret for OO: whenever you get the urge to create a flat function like `battle()`, don't.
 Instead, create a class and with a method inside of it.